TimEnalls/AirBnB_Seattle_Listings_2016/README.md

 I chose to analyze the AirBnB Seattle property listings from 2016 for this project because this data has similarities to data sources one might see in a business setting.
 I have strong interest in analyzing data about property rental listings since the real estate and the hospitality industries play such a significant role in most peoples' lives.
 Additionally, many of the approaches I used in this project are directly applicable to my present and future work projects.

+To view additional visualizations regarding this analysis, feel free to visit my Medium post about this analysis: https://medium.com/@timenalls/how-to-analyze-airbnb-seattle-listings-using-data-science-approaches-8811235f6e8b

 **The files in the repository**